April 2020: Changes in relation to the Coronavirus Act 2020

 The Council has powers to meet urgent needs where an assessment has not been completed and where an immediate response is required.

 Exceptions can apply in any situation where it is considered that it would be unsafe or unreasonable, not to provide an assessment or services.
-These will have to be fully justified and reasons recorded in writing but may include for example, where a person is at risk of harm or abuse as described under the Bedfordshire Multi-Agency Adult Safeguarding Policy, Practice and Procedures, who need assistance to protect them from abuse, neglect or exploitation.
+These will have to be fully justified and reasons recorded in writing but may include for example, where a person is at risk of harm or abuse as described under the Bedford, Central Bedfordshire and Luton Safeguarding Adults Policy and Procedures, who need assistance to protect them from abuse, neglect or exploitation.

 The frequency of reviews should be proportionate to the circumstances of the individual but there should be a review initially within 12 weeks of help being first provided or major changes to current support plans and thereafter annually, at least.
 There may be occasions when reviews are required more often than this, either because circumstances change necessitating a re-assessment of need and risk, or because a situation may be complex and unstable and therefore a more frequent schedule of reviews be required.